Synogun/FarmRPGPlus/README.md

 ### 👥🎁 NPC Likings Card

-Adds a card on item pages showing the NPCs that super loves, loves likes or hates that item.
+Adds a card on item pages showing the NPCs that super loves, loves, likes or hates that item.

 - Configurations:
   - **Enable NPC Likings Card**: Enable or disable the feature.